 Anna Barseghyan, 28

 My mother has been living in Armenia for 31 years and she speaks very good Armenian.
-My father is sometimes kidding, saying to her, “You must have some Armenian roots, you just don’t know about that.”
+Sometimes my father teases, saying, “You must have some Armenian roots, you just don’t know about that.”

 I was born and raised in Yerevan.
-When someone asks me who I am, I answer that, ‘I’m a journalist and I am Armenian, then I add that I’m also Georgian.’
-Recently I was living in Tbilisi for a few months, and, when asked where I am from, I answered, “from Armenia,” though de facto I was representing Georgia at that very moment.
+When someone asks me who I am, I answer, ‘I’m a journalist and I am Armenian, then I add that I’m also Georgian.’
+Recently I lived in Tbilisi for a few months, and, when I was asked where I am from, I answered, “from Armenia,” though de facto I represented Georgia at that very moment.
 I think each of us feels differently at different times, especially if you grow up in a mixed cultural environment.

 I have never had to hide my mixed ethnic background and never felt pressure from my surroundings on the representatives of different nations.

 Both my parents are Christians, my father belongs to the Armenian Apostolic church while my mother is Georgian Orthodox.
 When I was a teenager I decided to get baptized in the Georgian church.
 My mother’s family had a big influence on my choice, my uncle is a priest.
 In general Georgia’s society is more religious than Armenia’s.
 I think, my father was not totally happy about it.
 I personally don’t see any difference between the two churches now, they are part of the same Christian faith, it is not important for me.